Latest research into the UK and Ireland markets and how COVID-19 is impacting plans to visit Scotland

 Face coverings remain mandatory on public transport and in shops.
 The NHS Test & Protect service within the UK allows anyone who develops COVID-19 symptoms to be tested and contact tracing to be carried out.

 Travel remains restricted to essential travel only in many regions of the UK & Ireland.

 Under current Scottish regulations, unless you have a reasonable excuse you must not travel between Scotland and England, Northern Ireland, Wales, Republic of Ireland, Jersey, Guernsey and the Isle of Man.
 This applies to people who live in Scotland and to people who live in any of these countries who are thinking of coming to Scotland.
-These rules will be kept under review and if the prevalence of the virus in all, or part of, any of these countries reduces it may be possible to relax these restrictions for some areas.

 Travel - aviation, ferries and rail

 Domestic air, rail and ferry routes are in operation but limited mainly to essential travel due to the current restrictions in place.
 Schedules are subject to change and amendments.
 Pre-booking and increased hygiene measures have also been implemented.
-UK coach operator, National Express has suspended their services until 1 March (provisional date).

 Intermediary insights and horizon scanning

 The recent restrictions associated with increased infection rates caused travel disruptions and trip cancellations.
 Travel intention is now looking ahead to late spring/summer with tour operators focusing efforts on future bookings (both 2021 and 2022).